Certora/Documentation/docs/user-guide/glossary.md

   trace is a sequence of commands in the rule (or in the contracts the rule was calling into), starting at the beginning of the rule and ending with the violated `assert` or fulfilled `satisfy` statement.
-  In addition to the commands, the call trace also contains information about the values of variables and expressions at each point in the execution.
+  In addition to the commands, the call trace also does a best effort at showing information about the program state at each poin in the exexution.
+  It contains information about the state of global variables at crucial points as well as the values of call parameters, return values, and more.

   If a call trace exists, it can be found in the "Call Trace" tab in the report after selecting the corresponding (sub-)rule.